Financial Sanctions: Iran (Nuclear)

-This news release is issued to publicise the amendment of 108 entries and removal of 3 entries under the Iran (Nuclear) Sanctions Regime.
+This news release is issued to publicise the amendment of 4 entries under the Iran (Nuclear) Sanctions Regime.

 The Iran (Sanctions) (Nuclear) (EU Exit) Regulations 2019 (S.I.
 2019/461) were made under the Sanctions and Anti-Money Laundering Act 2018 (the Sanctions Act) and provide for the freezing of funds and economic resources of certain persons, entities or bodies responsible for the proliferation or development of nuclear weapons in, or for use in, Iran.
 The Iran (Sanctions) (Nuclear) (EU Exit) Regulations 2019 have effect in the Isle of Man by the Iran Sanctions (Nuclear) (Application) Regulations 2020 [S.D.
 2020/0477].

-The following entries have been removed and are no longer subject to an asset freeze:
+The following entries have been amended and are still subject to an asset freeze:

 Consequently the Foreign, Commonwealth and Development Office updated the Consolidated List.
 This list provides details of those designated under sanctions legislation.

-Further details on the UN measures in respect of Iran can be found on the relevant UN Sanctions Committee webpage: https://www.un.org/securitycouncil
+Further details on the UN measures in respect of Iran can be found on the relevant UN Sanctions Committee webpage.

 Financial institutions and other persons are required to check whether you maintain any accounts or otherwise hold funds or economic resources for, or provide financial services to, the designated individual.
 If so, you must freeze such accounts or other funds and, unless licensed by the Treasury, not deal with those funds or economic resources, and suspend the provision of any financial services.
 You must also report your findings to the FIU.